 This study will explore whether an existing therapy, Solution Focused Brief Therapy (SFBT), can be used for people with aphasia.
 Information will also be collected to design a future large-scale trial evaluating this approach.

-The group meets at the Sitwell Arms on the first Monday of the month to enjoy dinner, socialise and take part in fun activities.
+The group meet at the Sitwell Arms, to enjoy dinner, socialise and take part in fun activities.

 If someone you know has had a stroke, it’s likely that you’re going to have lots of questions.
 That’s why we’re here.
 Our "Five things you need to do" can help you start to get the answers you need.

 The group meets to enjoy dinner and socialise with other stroke survivors and carers.

 Swindon (Lawn) Stroke Social Group is a Stroke Association voluntary group.